MSc in Water and Environmental Management

 Our students' projects

 On this programme you'll have the opportunity to work on fascinating and wide-ranging projects.
-Below are examples from 2015/16 year:
+Below are some examples from our previous students:

 Sanitation in less economic developed countries